 Sexual Harassment – An Overview

 Sexual harassment is not a joke.
-While to some it may seem like harmless horseplay, it deprives others of dignity and equality.
-Victims of sexual harassment have well-established rights under federal law and, in many cases, under state law.
+While to some it may seem like harmless comments or horseplay, it deprives others of dignity and equality.
+Victims of sexual harassment have well-established rights under federal law and, in many cases, under state law as well.
 A knowledgeable employment law attorney from Allred, Maroko & Goldberg in Los Angeles, CA, can advise you on protecting your rights.

 Sexual harassment is a form of gender-based discrimination.
 Sexual harassment may consist of sexual requests from a superior, tied to the quality of the employee’s job or benefits, or it can be the inappropriate behavior of one or more co-workers.
 It is forbidden by federal civil rights law and by numerous state anti-discrimination laws.
 These laws give you specific rights and remedies if you experience sexual harassment in the workplace.